tsundokul/Avira-CommandLine/README.md

   <br>
 </h1>
 <h1 align="center"><img src="https://i.imgur.com/GUoMpLi.png"></h1>

-under normal conditions you need Avira installed to run the command line antivirus.
+Under normal conditions you need Avira installed to run the command line antivirus.

 But you do not need to install Avira antivirus for use script.

 The Script `requires privileges`, and `Avira.key` file in root directory.

 Really recommended run in to a empty folder

 <details>
   <summary>What files download this stript? </summary>